Nino-dev/iot-cmd/MANUAL1.md

 [Arduino IDE installation guide.](https://www.arduino.cc/en/Guide)

 ## Step 2: Connecting the hardware
-The first thing we want to do is connect our LED strip to the Arduino Board.
-Follow the next steps:
+The first thing we want to do is connect the board to our desktop/laptop.

-1. Wire 5V (LED) to 3V3 (Board)
-2. Wire Din (LED) to D5 (Board)
-3. Wire GND (LED) to GND (Board)

-If you followed these instructions properly your LED strip should be all connected to the Board.
+This is easily done with the USB cable (Micro USB to USB-A).

 ## Step 3: Setting up a wifi connection